Physical and Mental Health Effects of Grief

 Can Grief Cause Physical Pain?

 Grief can manifest physically in several ways, causing real and sometimes debilitating symptoms.
 This phenomenon is known as somatic grief.
 When you're grieving, your body can respond to the intense emotions with physical pain and discomfort.
+Physical health coaching can help manage these symptoms and promote wellness by addressing the bodily effects of grief.

 Common Physical Symptoms of Grief: